nessusing/pyp4/README.md

 # pyp4
-Pythonic wrapper for Perforce command line
+A pythonic wrapper for Perforce command line.
+Still in very early development, lots of bugs and many incomplete features...